 No food, drink or chewing gum.

-Electronic devices silenced or could result in confiscation by the Bailiff until the end of Court.
+Electronic devices not silenced could result in confiscation by the Bailiff until the end of Court.